vuejs/awesome-vue/README.md

 *Move a DOM node to a target DOM node*

  - [vue-dom-portal](https://github.com/calebroseland/vue-dom-portal) - An escape hatch for DOM Elements in Vue.js components.
+ - [portal-vue](https://linusborg.github.io/portal-vue) - A Vue Plugin to render your component's template anywhere in the DOM (Works on the virtualDOM level, doesn't move nodes within the DOM)

 ### Filters